-Accelerate the recovery of valuable resources.
+Accelerate the recovery of valuable resources

-- Lower the ultimate cost of small- to medium-sized water resource recovery facilities.
+Lower the ultimate cost of small- to medium-sized water resource recovery facilities.

-Innovative teams partnered with small- to medium-sized water resource recovery facilities (WRRFs) to compete for up to $1 million in cash prizes by developing ideas that could provide potential wastewater treatment recovery strategies for wastewater treatment facilities.
+The DOE has launched the prize, inspiring teams that include small- to medium-sized water resource recovery facilities (WRRFs) to compete for up to $1 million in cash prizes by developing ideas that provide potential wastewater treatment recovery strategies for wastewater treatment facilities.

 UP TO $1 MILLION IN CASH PRIZES

-The purpose of this prize was to encourage teams of wastewater treatment plants, engineering and design firms, technology developers, resource customers, and others to develop holistic resource recovery plans for their respective wastewater treatment systems.
+The purpose of this prize is to encourage teams of wastewater treatment plants, engineering and design firms, technology developers, resource customers, and others to develop holistic resource recovery plans for their respective wastewater treatment systems.

-- Financial stress on municipal budgets.WRRFs purchase about $2 billion of electricity each year and face more than $200 billion in future capital investment needs to meet water quality objectives.
+Financial stress on municipal budgets.WRRFs purchase about $2 billion of electricity each year and face more than $200 billion in future capital investment needs to meet water quality objectives.

-- Increasing the value of recoverable resources to offset the cost of recovery.
+Increasing value of recoverable resources to offset the cost of recovery.
 Recoverable resources include energy that can be used on-site or sold, nutrients such as phosphorous and nitrogen that can be used as fertilizer, and clean water that can be reused for agricultural, industrial, and drinking water purposes.

-- Advancing system-level energy efficiency.
+Advancing system-level energy efficiency.
 Recovering energy from wastewater reduces the amount of grid electricity required to operate the wastewater treatment plant.
 Recovered water can also offer a substitute for water sources with a higher level of embedded energy for industrial, agricultural, and municipal use.
 Moreover, recovered nutrients can be less energy-intensive substitutes for fertilizer on agricultural land.

 Please review theofficial rules for the complete application process and instructions for competing.